-4 Reasons to Preach through Ephesians
+4 Reasons You Should Preach through Ephesians

 In the book of Ephesians, the Apostle Paul shows how the grace of God in Christ empowers the church to basic Christian living in a broken world.
 Paul’s profound expositions of God’s glorious grace and the practical implications of that grace provide pastors with countless reasons to preach through this epistle.
 Below are four for you to consider.